Pwd9000-ML/blog-devto/posts/2022-GitHub-Codespaces-runner/GitHub-Codespaces-runner.md

 We will also look at the **Codespace/Runner** lifecycle.
 By default any **Active** codespaces that becomes **idle** will go into a hibernation mode after **30 minutes** to save on compute costs, so we will look at how this timeout can be configured and also ensure that the **self hosted runner** will be removed cleanly and unregistered once the codespace is no longer 'active' or 'in-use', so that the self hosted runner is only available when the Codespace is.

-We will actually be using the same **docker** configuration from a post on another blog series of mine called, **['Self Hosted GitHub Runner containers on Azure'](https://dev.to/pwd9000/series/18434)**.
-So do take a look at that series as well to get a better understanding on how to build and host your self hosted GitHub runners.
+We will actually be using a very similar approach and docker image configuration from my previous blog post, ['Create a Docker based Self Hosted GitHub runner Linux container'](https://dev.to/pwd9000/create-a-docker-based-self-hosted-github-runner-linux-container-48dh).
+So do check out that post for detailed info on how the container works.

 ## Getting started